SixArm/mast-cell-help/src/build.md

 Before starting a low-salicylate diet, it is advisable to consult with a healthcare provider or dietitian.
 They can help determine whether such a diet is appropriate for you, guide you on food choices, and monitor your nutritional intake to prevent deficiencies.
 Additionally, if you suspect that salicylates are causing health issues, it's essential to consult with a healthcare provider for a proper diagnosis and management plan.

-## Low-salicylate diet foods to choose
+## Low-salicylate diet: foods to choose

 For a low-salicylate diet, here are foods that are generally considered safe to choose: